The Probate Process

 Probate is the court process used to determine the validity of a will and oversee the payment of creditors and distribution of estate assets.
-Even if there is no valid will at the time of death, the estate will still go through the probate procedure.
+Even if there is no valid will at the time of death, the estate will still go through probate.
 Since probate is regulated by state laws, there are specific procedures prescribed by each state for carrying out the process.

 If you are the executor of an estate, contact our office to schedule a consultation with an experienced probate attorney who can help you identify and carry out your estate administration duties.

-Despite the variation in state laws, probating the estate generally includes the following functions:
+Despite the variation in state laws, probating an estate generally includes the following functions:

 - Petitioning the court to probate the will